GeJulia/robustness_confidences_evaluation/README.md

 ### Legal
 This work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
-Please note that [robust](https://github.com/RobustBench/robustbench/blob/master/LICENSE) and [normal imagenet](https://github.com/rwightman/pytorch-image-models#licenses) models are not provided by us are licensed differently.
+Please note that [robust](https://github.com/RobustBench/robustbench/blob/master/LICENSE) and [normal imagenet](https://github.com/rwightman/pytorch-image-models#licenses) models are not provided by us and are licensed differently.